-A smartphone can easily be a very powerful productivity tool, but if you aren’t careful, it can be an equally large distraction in the office.
+Smartphones can easily be very powerful productivity tools, but if you aren’t careful, they can be an equally large distraction in the office.
 With the right tweaks, you can make one option more likely.

 Here, we’re sharing a few tips to help you make these tweaks and turn your smartphone into a productivity machine.

 Optimize Your Apps

 How many applications do you currently have installed on your phone?
 Of those, how many do you actually use?
 Chances are, there are a lot of apps that no longer serve you any purpose.
 They are just sitting on your phone, cluttering your application drawer, and drawing attention away from your needed tools.

 Our recommendation here is twofold: first, do some spring cleaning and delete some of the applications that you just don’t use any longer.
 They aren’t doing you any good, anyway, and they are only taking up valuable storage space on your device.
 Second, take the time to organize your device, arranging apps on different screens.
 This will help you to stay focused on the task and hand, without your social media accounts or the silly mobile game you downloaded drawing you away – there is nothing wrong with having them, as long as they don’t impact your work.

 Disable Certain Notifications on Smartphones

 Speaking of your social media (and of being drawn away from your responsibilities, for that matter), there is no need for you need to know that one guy you met at a mutual friend’s party has liked your status during work hours.
 The same goes for silly mobile games.
 Who cares that your energy has recharged and that “your kingdom needs you?”
 You have real work to do!

 The notifications these applications send us are meant to be disruptive, to put the task at hand to the side as you follow the application where it takes you.
 Turning off notifications takes a lot of power away from distracting applications simply by preventing temptation.